 - Increased heart rate

 After the detoxification process, inpatient or residential programs will continue the abstinence of alcohol or other substances of abuse.
-An inpatient treatment program will give you time away from alcohol as well as surround you with constant support under medical supervision.
-It is imperative for alcoholics to commit to inpatient treatment due to its effectiveness.
-The benefits of long-term treatment programs consist of:
+An inpatient treatment program will give you time away from alcohol and surround you with constant support under medical supervision.

 - Cognitive behavioral therapy

 - Group therapy

 - Amenities to introduce you to society without the use of drugs or alcohol

 - Introduction to support groups